Beata Szydło: Prime Minister of Poland (2015–2017)

 On 18 October 2015 she made her keynote address (Exposé), further receiving 236 votes in favour of her government.
 One of her first decisions was to remove the European Union flag from press conferences at the Chancellery of the Prime Minister and to replace the clock in the meeting hall of the Council of Ministers with a Cross.
 In meetings with voters, she promised to reduce the retirement age and raise the minimum wage.
 She declared introducing the 500+ programme will be her priority as prime minister.
 The programme was introduced on 1 April 2016, supplying families with 500PLN for every child, starting from the second child.
 It is intended to serve as a demographic stimulus, and enhance population growth.
+The program was shown to reduce child poverty from 9% to 4.7% and have moderate positive impacts on fertility.

 One of the biggest controversies during her administration, the Polish Constitutional Court crisis, 2015 was officially criticized by the European Parliament, which, on 13 April 2016, passed a resolution declaring that the Parliament "is seriously concerned that the effective paralysis of the Constitutional Tribunal in Poland endangers democracy, human rights and the rule of law".

+In May 2017, Szyldo backed away from a deal to accept 7,000 refugees after a terrorist attack in Brussels.
+Stating within the migrant ranks "there are also terrorists.
+She joined Austria and Hungary in refusing to participate in the EU brokered deal.